open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/README.md

 telemetry collected from polyglot (multi-language) micro-service environments can still be easily correlated and cross-analyzed.

+The type of the attribute SHOULD be specified in the semantic convention for that attribute.
+Array values are allowed for attributes.
+For protocols that do not natively support array values such values MUST be represented as JSON strings.

 The following semantic conventions for spans are defined:

 * [HTTP](http.md): Spans for HTTP client and server.